 In this practicum experience for the Bachelor of Social Work, students shadow an experienced professional in a direct service setting, observing and practicing generalist social work competencies.
 The experience offers learners a variety of opportunities to receive feedback and evaluate their ability to integrate theory into practice.
 Students are responsible for identifying potential sites (preferably near their home) and inquiring about practicum opportunities.
-The practicum supervisor must be a licensed social worker holding a degree from an accredited institution and working full-time in the profession.
+The practicum supervisor must be a licensed social worker who holds a bachelor's or master's degree in social work from a CSWEaccredited program, has a minimum of two years of post-social work degree practice, and currently works full-time in the profession.
 Both the site and the supervisor must be vetted and approved by Point's B.S.W. program coordinator two sessions (16 weeks) prior to the start of the practicum.
 Point faculty assist with arrangements once the supervisor and site are confirmed.
 To receive credit for SOWK 497, students must complete 100 hours of field education working with individuals, families, groups, organizations, and communities (an average of 12-13 hours per week during the 8-week session).
 Toward this end, specific learning experiences are designed by the student and program coordinator in cooperation with the practicum supervisor.
 Prerequisites: All other courses in the Social Work Major with the exception of SOWK 498A-B Social Work Internship.
 Special Consideration: SOWK 497 is graded on a pass/fail basis using a point scale.